 The Company confirms that there were no interested person transactions during the financial year under review.

-The Group does not have a general mandate from shareholders for IPTs pursuant to Rule 920 of the Catalist Rules.
+The Group does not have a general mandate from shareholders for IPTs pursuant to Rule 920 of the Listing Manual of the SGX-ST.